Rice baseball opens conference play on the road against FAU after an up and down non-conference slate. Here’s what to expect from the other Owls.

 Urbaez isn’t the only deep threat in the FAU lineup.
 Eric Rivera and Gunnar Lambert have each blasted four dingers apiece, part of 22 collective home runs which are by far the most by and CUSA squad.
 Rivera’s 29 hits ranks second in the conference to Rice’s Bradley Gneiting who has 33.

 Six players in the FAU lineup have double-digit RBI and only one of those six has struck out more than 13 times.
 This is a team that hits for average, packs some pop, and makes clutch hits.
-The Rice pitching staff is going to be tested.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+The Rice pitching staff is going to be tested.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.